ekeane/superRent/README.md

 7) Should be working on localhost:8000

-We use a cloud instance of Postgres via ElephentSQL
+We use a cloud instance of Postgres via ElephantSQL cloud host

 Django Backend